Antyos/VS-Code-SBATCH-Syntax-Highlighting/README.md

 - Syntax highlighting for `.sbatch` files, including differentiation between active `#SBATCH` commands and commented `##SBATCH` lines.
 - Right-click on `.sbatch` files to submit a SLURM job directly from VS Code.
 - File Icon for `.sbatch` files. for easy identification.
+- File Icons for most common file types used in HPC.
+- Default Icon for unknown file types.
+- Folder Icon for directories.

 ## How to Use